stackforge/tripleo-ansible/README.Helion.rst

  * Copy the tarball to the seed, and untar it in /opt/stack::

-   tar -C /opt/stack -cxvf tripleo-ansible-*.tar.gz
+   tar -C /opt/stack -xvf tripleo-ansible-*.tar.gz

  * ssh to the seed as root